skdarkey/portfolio/README.md

 - I create live Databricks dashboard on top of the SQL analysis workflows for visualization.
 - I created three pipelines in the Microsoft Azure Data Factory to automate the data ingestion and transformation processes.
 - I setup triggers in the Data Factory to execute the notebook at scheduled times.
-Some of the notebooks for data ingestion and transformation as well as images at different stages of the project are attached.
+- Some of data ingestion and transformation notebooks are here attached.
 1. [**One of the data ingestion notebooks created in Databricks**](https://colab.research.google.com/drive/1B1RyZXKaKAch4rIhT3rrFJgVNtYjS_dI)
 2. [**One of the data transformation notebooks created in Databricks**](https://colab.research.google.com/drive/1frDClq001cLnjAs5c0cHbjpnQrLo-xe6)

+**The image below shows the Entity Relationship Diagram for the database of the project.**
-![The Entity Relationship Diagram for the Project Database](assets/images/f1_Entity_relationship_diagram.png)
+![The Entity Relationship Diagram for the Project Database](assets/images/f1_Entity_relationship_diagram.png) **The Solution Architecture Designed for the project**

-![The Solution Architecture Designed for the Project](assets/images/f1_Solution_Architecture.png)
+![The Solution Architecture Designed for the Project](assets/images/f1_Solution_Architecture.png) **The image shows the pipeline created in Azure Data Factory to automate the data ingestion workflows**
 ![Image of the Data Factory Pipeline for Automating Data Ingestion Workflow](assets/images/f1_Ingestion_notebooks_in_pipeline.png)
+**The image shows the pipeline for automating Data Transformation workflows in Azure Data Factory**
 ![Image of Data Factory Pipeline for automating Data transformation workflows](assets/images/f1_transformation_pipeline.png).
+**A snapshot of the Databricks Dashboard Visualization created on the final analysis workflows**
 ![Snapshot of Databricks Dashboard Visualization created](assets/images/f1_Dashboard_1.png).
 ![Snapshot of Dashboard Visualization](assets/images/f1_Dashboard_2.png).